Genius ERP: ready out-of-the-box for custom manufacturing.

 It’s easy to see why: the acronyms are similar and ERPs and MRPs share the same history.
 But even though the two are intertwined, they are two separate entities and each will give you different levels of performance and capabilities.

-MRP stands for Material Requirements Planning and is a software solution that helps manufacturers calculate more precisely what materials they require, at what time, and in what quantities.
-Over time MRPs developed more functionalities and most MRPs (known as MRP II) now include detailed capacity planning, scheduling, shop floor control and other calculations.
+MRP stands for Material Requirements Planning and is a business software solution that helps manufacturers calculate more precisely what materials or inventory management they require, at what time, and in what quantities.
+Over time MRPs developed more functionalities and most MRPs (known as MRP II) now include detailed capacity planning, scheduling, inventory management, shop floor control and other calculations.
 MRP II gives you the ability to compare forecasts with actual data, analyze performance and improve processes to achieve better efficiency.

 ERPs go beyond MRPs and connect and integrate all the different aspects of your business into one database, allowing you to streamline tasks and processes, as well as share error-free information across your entire organization.
 ERPs power your business with accurate data, and help you to increase efficiencies and reduce costs across your organization.